How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 • you already have an Android phone

-• you want practical daily workflows (texts, photos, notifications)
+• you want practical daily workflows (texts, photos, notifications, quick app access)

 Choose web/PWA if: